 Nice is how we design a system— with “just enough” knowledge to guide our choices now, and nicely extensible for the future.
 Matz is nice.

 Nice, to many people, means courteous and pleasant.
-To Rubyists, it means that but so much more.
-It’s a way of thinking, it’s a way of being, it’s a core value.
-What we put in we get out and what we get back and give back.
+To Rubyists, it means this and so much more.
+It’s a way of thinking.
+It’s a way of being.
+It’s a core value.
+What we put in we get out, and what we get back and give back.